dijeesh/dijeesh.github.io-bak/_posts/2018-01-30-Setup-And-Secure-Private-Gitlab-Server.md

 Introduction
 -------------
-Hey there, this is the first part of my blog series `Getting started with CI/CD on AWS with GitLab CE`
+Hey there, this is the first part of my blog series `Getting started with CI/CD on AWS platform using GitLab CE`

 <br>